Anita Roddick: Illness

 In 2004, Roddick was diagnosed with liver cirrhosis due to long-standing hepatitis C. She did not reveal her illness until 14 February 2007.
-Roddick said, "I have hepatitis C. It's a bit of a bummer, but you groan and move on".
+She said, "I have hepatitis C. It's a bit of a bummer, but you groan and move on".
 She subsequently promoted the work of The Hepatitis C Trust, and campaigned to increase awareness of the disease.
-On 30 August 2007, less than two weeks before her death, Roddick was a special guest in an episode of the live television programme Doctor, Doctor broadcast on Channel 5 in the UK.
+On 30 August 2007, less than two weeks before her death, she was a special guest in an episode of the live television programme Doctor, Doctor broadcast on Channel 5 in the UK.
 She discussed hepatitis C with the presenter and general practitioner, Mark Porter.

 Roddick explained that her hepatitis C was unexpectedly diagnosed in 2004, following a blood test that was part of a medical examination needed for a life insurance policy.
-The blood test indicated abnormal liver function and subsequent blood tests diagnosed hepatitis C. Roddick explained that she had a large blood transfusion in 1971, after the birth of her younger daughter, and that she was convinced that the transfusion had infected her with hepatitis C. This was about twenty years before blood donors in the United Kingdom were screened for hepatitis C.
+The blood test indicated abnormal liver function and subsequent blood tests diagnosed hepatitis C. She said that she had a large blood transfusion in 1971, after the birth of her younger daughter, and that she was convinced that the transfusion had infected her with hepatitis C. Blood donors in the United Kingdom were not screened for hepatitis C until the mid-1990s.

 She reported that she had developed cirrhosis of the liver, and that her main symptoms were itching and poor concentration.
 She briefly mentioned that medical treatment with interferon did not suit her.
-Roddick explained that she kept fit and active, and that she attended biannual out-patient hospital appointments in Southampton, as well as being under review by the liver transplant team at the Addenbrooke's Hospital in Cambridge.
+She said that she kept fit and active, and that she attended biannual out-patient hospital appointments in Southampton, as well as being under review by the liver transplant team at the Addenbrooke's Hospital in Cambridge.

-Death and legacy
+Death

-Roddick died of acute brain haemorrhage at about 6:30pm on 10 September 2007, after being admitted to St Richard's Hospital, Chichester the previous evening suffering from a severe headache.
+Roddick died of a massive stroke at about 6:30pm on 10 September 2007, after being admitted to St Richard's Hospital, Chichester the previous evening suffering from a severe headache.
 As promised earlier, she left her estate to charities rather than to her family and friends.
 When details of her estate were published, it was disclosed that she had donated all of her £51 million fortune upon her death.